-13. "Master Plan" Consists of the Master Land Use Plan, Master Street Plan, Master Trails, Parks and Wildlife Corridor Plan, Master Water Plan, Master Drainage Plan, Master Sewer Plan, and Master Development Guidelines all as approved by the City. didefines an as approved by the City.
+Consists of the Master Land Use Plan, Master Street Plan, Master Trails, Parks and Wildlife Corridor Plan, Master Water Plan, Master Drainage Plan, Master Sewer Plan, and Master Development Guidelines all as approved by the City.

 14. "Natural Lots"

 Lots greater than 10,000 square feet in size which require customized site-specific design and construction in order to develop on the existing natural topography with a minimal amount of on-site grading and natural vegetation removal.